-The Bridge IC can update firmware of the programmable devices on the Twin Lakes 1S Server, such as BIOS, the SoC's Intel® Manageability Engine firmware, the power CPLD image, and the Bridge IC's firmware.
+The Bridge IC can update firmware of the programmable devices on the Twin Lakes 1S Server, such as BIOS, the SoC's Intel® Manageability Engine firmware, the CPLD image, various VR firmware and the Bridge IC's firmware.

-Bridge provides a way for the BMC to access the version information of various firmware components on the Twin Lakes 1S Server, initiate the update process for various firmware components on the 1S Server, and detect and retransmit corrupted firmware image packets during transit from the BMC to the Bridge IC.
+Bridge IC provides a way for the BMC to access the version information and initiate update process of various firmware components on the Twin Lakes 1S Server, as well as detect and retransmit corrupted firmware image packets during transit from the BMC to the Bridge IC.